 Here are some tips to make your apartment feel warm and cozy.

 It may seem like a no-brainer, but a warm color scheme mixed in with colder and darker shades can really transform the look and feel of a room.
 So, when keeping in mind the color scheme of your room, whether it’s paint, fabrics or decorative elements, choose warm colors of various shades that amplify the warm color scheme in the room.
-Colors like yellow, orange and red are warm colors and are great at reflecting natural light, creating an atmosphere of warmth in the room.
+Yellow, orange, and red are warm colors that are great at reflecting natural light, creating an atmosphere of warmth in the room.
 If you want to remain more neutral, choose a beige or a yellow-based white, but avoid any blue- or grey-based whites, as they will make the room look colder.

 Adding plants and flowers to your room is a great, inexpensive way to fill your apartment with warmth and life.
 So fill your apartment with potted plants and flowers or create a small home garden to make your room look lively and lived in.
 Choose plants and flowers that thrive well with minimal light and a limited amount of care, like a peace lily, African violet or a Boston fern.
-You’ll want to make sure that you keep a certain amount of natural light in your apartment to make sure your plants stay healthy and vibrant.
+Make sure to keep a certain amount of natural light in your apartment so your plants stay healthy and vibrant.